Hemlock Crossing 3

 More Winter Things to Do in Michigan

 Are you looking for more things to do in Michigan in winter?
-The state is filled with awesome winter festivals and places to go skiing, snowboarding, and snow tubing.
+The state is filled with awesome winter festivals and places to go skiing and snowboarding and even snow tubing.